 -

-Unbalanced diet : Too little protein or too many processed foods put a strain on the system
+Unbalanced diet: Too little protein or too many processed foods strain the system

 Signs of water retention

-You can often recognize typical symptoms of water retention in the morning or at the latest in the evening:
+Typical symptoms of water retention are often noticeable in the morning or at the latest in the evening:

 -